ConservationInternational/trends.earth/docs/source/for_users/training/landdegradation.rst

 .. note::
     Refer to the :ref:`tut_settings` section of this manual for more information on setting up your area of interest.

-3. In the **SDG15.3.1 Indicator (one-step) | Land Degradation** dialog, select the **Trends.Earth land productivity** data.
-Select also the **Include progress period (for comparison to baseline)** check box to set the progress period for reporting period.
+3. In the **SDG15.3.1 Indicator (one-step) | Land Degradation** dialog, select the **Trends.Earth land productivity dynamics** data.
+Select also the **Include reporting period (for comparison to baseline)** check box to set the progress period for the first reporting period.
+If you want to add yet another reporting period, click on **Add reporting period**

 .. image:: ../../../resources/en/training/t03/all_subindicators.png
    :align: center

 4. Type in the Execution name and notes.

-5. Select **Schedule remote execution** button.
+5. Click on **Schedule remote execution** button.

 6. A light blue bar will temporarily show, indicating that the task was successfully submitted.
-The analysis will be run in Google servers and could take between 5 and 15 minutes depending on the size of the study area (larger areas tend to take longer).
+The analysis will be run in Google servers and could take between a few to several minutes depending on the size of the study area (larger areas tend to take longer).

 .. image:: ../../../resources/en/training/t03/submitted.png
    :align: center

 .. note::
     Refer to the :ref:`tut_land_degradation` section of this manual to learn about custom sub-indicators or :ref:`background_landdegradation` section of this manual to learn about the Trends.Earth productivity indicators developed following the `UNCCD Good Practice Guidance (GPG) <https://www.unccd.int/sites/default/files/relevant-links/2021-03/Indicator_15.3.1_GPG_v2_29Mar_Advanced-version.pdf>`_.

 7. In the **Trends.Earth** panel, select the **Datasets** window.
 The task submitted will appear